MehrdadSamadishadlou/miR_Signature_MI_GSE61741/index.md

 |Random Forest Best parameters by Grid Search \(one parameter at a time)|100|0\.678|1\.0|0\.627|1\.0|0\.617|1\.0|0\.708|1\.0|
 |Random Forest Best parameters by Grid Search \(one parameter at a time)|6|0\.719|1\.0|0\.715|1\.0|0\.713|1\.0|0\.745|1\.0|
 |Random Forest Nested CV|100|0\.725|0\.931|0\.707|0\.853|0\.699|0\.876|0\.77|0\.899|

+## Questions:

+1. As mentioned before there are 62 samples are available for MI and 94 samples for healthy group.
+Is this a imbalence data?
+Generally what are the criteria for detecting balanced and imbalanced data? and what is the best approch for hadeling this challege?
+2. Based on the boxplot, is normalization and outlier handeling needed?